seriotonctf/my-cheat-sheet/README.md

 # Cheat Sheet
-Some of the commands I usually use when doing HTB or other machines.
+Some of the commands/tools I often use when doing machines on HTB and similar platforms

 ## Table of Contents
 - [Scan](#scan)